 In today’s online world, not all friendships are created equal.
 Misner says job seekers should begin by talking to family and friends with whom they have an active relationship.
-After making those connections, they can then move on to the Facebook friends they haven’t seen in years or LinkedIn acquaintances that have been long dormant.
+After making those connections, move on to the Facebook friends you haven’t seen in years or LinkedIn acquaintances that have been long dormant.

 For maximum effectiveness, Misner recommends making a personal contact with each individual.
 “I don’t recommend spamming someone with an email,” he says.
 Pick up the phone or invite the person out to coffee or lunch instead.

 What’s more, don’t assume someone can’t help you if they work for a different company or in another industry.
 Misner points to the theory of “Dunbar’s number,” named for anthropologist Robin Dunbar.
 According to Dunbar, people can comfortably maintain up to 150 social relationships.
 That means networking with one person has a reach far beyond that single individual.
 “If I’m talking to one person, I’m actually talking to 150 people,” Misner says.

 Sometimes personal connections will only get you so far.
 Attending industry events such as conferences and expos is another way to meet those who can help get your foot in the front door at a dream company.
 “You go to wherever they are, whenever possible,” Misner says of finding those with the right business connections.

 Once you find someone who works for the company, ditch the elevator pitch.
 Instead, comment on what a fantastic company it is and ask if the person would know how someone interested could get a job there.
 Then, listen to the answer.
 “Shut up and don’t sell,” Misner says.
 At this point in the game, you’re gathering information for your next move.
 “Networking is more about farming than hunting,” according to Misner.

 Do your homework